Advanced Digital Campaigners Group

 - moderate sessions or co-moderate with members of the group who would like to take leadership on a topic

-Access to some powerful tools will be available to participants for an additional fee of $400/year:
+Access to some powerful tools will be available to participants for a small additional fee:

 - Meltwater Media Monitoring and Media outreach (full access to searches and downloads of relevant journalist contact info as well as keyword searches of traditional media and social media coverage)